 Install the Silicon Labs CP2104 driver

-If you have a cable based on Silicon Labs CP2104 chip, you will need to install a driver from here https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers
+If you have a cable based on Silicon Labs CP2104 chip, like the one we sell, you will need to install a driver from here https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

 Depending on the version of windows you have, download the right driver and follow the installation steps.

 When you install the null-modem cable driver, the device manager will look like this.
 Note, in this case the cable is on port COM3.
 There's a different device on COM1, ignore it.